complyue/hadui/README.md

 with [HIE](https://github.com/haskell/haskell-ide-engine) enabled via [VsCode extension for Haskell](https://github.com/alanz/vscode-hie-server)

-There's already `.vscode/tasks.json` from the scaffold with following contents:
+Just open with VSCode the project you've created from one of the scaffold templates above, there's already `.vscode/tasks.json` from the scaffold with following contents:

 ```json
 {